code3-dev/x2j/README.md

   - Combined console and file output
 - Customizable inbound port with `-p` flag
 - Customizable DNS servers with `-d` flag
+- JSON to URL conversion with `-j` flag (desktop platforms only)
+- Base64-encoded JSON input with `-jb64` flag (desktop platforms only)
+- Base64-encoded URL input with `-ub64` flag (desktop platforms only)

 ## Installation